Mīharo! Which iwi are doing best financially

 The asset bases of Ngāi Tahu, Ngāpuhi, Ngāti Awa, Ngāti Pāhauwera, Ngati Porou, Ngāti Whātua Ōrākei, Raukawa, Tūhoe and Waikato-Tainui were assessed in the TDB Advisory iwi investment report, out today.

-Unrealised capital gains on property was the main reason for the boosted growth, not operating income improvements, that said.
+Unrealised capital gains on property was the main reason for the boosted growth, not operating income improvements, the report said.

 The iwi subsequently bought North Shore land where it is building extensive housing and has holdings elsewhere in the city.